 The guidance sets out 6 steps you should follow to prepare for and seek information from the person or organisation you think may have discriminated against you.
 These are:

-You can download a suggested complaint letter template here.
+You can download a suggested Grievance at Work Template here.

 Before deciding on whether making a claim is the best option for you, it’s important to seek some initial legal advice.
 Here at Oakwood Solicitors we offer a free assessment and would be happy to discuss with you whether we thought there were merits to a possible action.